mrisher/smtp-sts/mta-sts.md

 policy `id` field, allowing sending MTAs to check the currency of a cached policy without performing an HTTPS request.

-Thus to discover if a recipient domain implements MTA-STS, a sender need only resolve a single TXT record; conversely, to see if an updated policy is available for a domain for which the sender has a previously cached policy, the sender need only check the TXT record's version `id` against the cached value.
+To discover if a recipient domain implements MTA-STS, a sender need only resolve a single TXT record.
+To see if an updated policy is available for a domain for which the sender has a previously cached policy, the sender need only check the TXT record's version `id` against the cached value.